-The state of the science education field was studied in depth during a preliminary learning process (Manny-Ikan & Rosen, 2013), and previous attempts to advance the field were examined.
+The state of the science education field was studied in depth during a preliminary learning process, and previous attempts to advance the field were examined (see for example (Manny-Ikan & Rosen, 2013).
 The collective impact model and its implementation in the United States on issues relating to scientific-technological (STEM) education were also examined (Rom, Hurvitz, & Tamir, 2012).
 At the same time, individual meetings were held with a range of stakeholders in the field.
 This work yielded three central conclusions:

 • A common sense of urgency: Different organizations shared the understanding that if the issue was not raised as a national priority, the ramifications for economic growth and for narrowing gaps would be severe.

 • Maturity to launch a joint initiative: Various organizations declared their willingness to expand existing cooperation in order to create a joint initiative.
 Ministry of Education representatives also reported that the ministry was willing to open itself up to dialogue and joint action with representatives from the third sector and the business sector.
-At this time, the Cross-Sector Round Table had begun to operate in the Ministry of Education, and it was evident that cross-sector action was on the ministry’s agenda.
+It is important to note that at this time, the Cross-Sector Round Table had begun to operate in the Ministry of Education, and it was evident that cross-sector action was on the ministry’s agenda.

-• The need for intervention by the Ministry of Education: All the players discussed the vital need for the Ministry of Education representatives to be partners in launching the initiative.
+• The need for increased involvement by the Ministry of Education: All the players discussed the vital need for the Ministry of Education representatives to be partners in launching the initiative.
 The precise characteristics of the partnership with the Ministry of Education were not defined at this stage, but it was clear that this partnership would have to be realized in order to secure change.

-The feasibility study stage ended with an understanding of the potential to launch a joint initiative based on the principles of the collective impact approach.A preliminary definition of the systemic problem and its key components was also drafted.
+The feasibility study stage ended with an understanding of the potential to launch a joint initiative based on the principles of the collective impact approach, and the first step was to draft a preliminary definition of the systemic problem and its key components

 The first meeting of the Initiative was attended by representatives from 60 organizations from all sectors, who came out of a sense of commitment, mobilization, and enthusiasm to lead a joint and strategic initiative for change.
-The first four months were devoted to defining the vision, mission, and key objectives of the Initiative within the framework of the common agenda – the first component in the collective impact approach.
+Four months were devoted to defining the vision, mission, and key objectives of the Initiative within the framework of the common agenda – the first component in the collective impact approach.
 It was decided that the Initiative would focus on two key target populations: teachers and students.
 Specific objectives were defined for each of these target populations, relating both to numerical scopes and to the type of skills needed in order to realize the vision.
-The definitions were the product of discussions held in the process of building consensus among all the stakeholders, and were formulated as follows at this time:
+These definitions were the product of discussions held in the process of building consensus among all the stakeholders, and were formulated as follows:

-Vision:
+Vision of the 5X2 Initiative:

 By 2025, Israel will be among the top fifteen countries in the world based on the quality of excellence in STEM education, and will be in a position to leap forward as the second quarter of the 21st century begins.
 High school students from all sectors and strata of the population will exercise their right to study STEM at a high level, thus opening up opportunities for a life full of success, prosperity, and contribution.

-Mission:
+Mission of the 5X2 Initiative:

 We see our mission in promoting excellence in STEM education, as a driver of a broad educational culture of excellence.
 We are committed to achieve that, while striving to narrow the social gaps and to provide equal opportunities to every student in Israeli society.

-Task:
+Task of the5X2 Initiative: